chuahziyang/Personal-Portfolio/content/projects/emob.md

   },
   {
     title: "Dashboards",
-    description: "Admins can track the percentage completion of each station via their dashboard.", },
+    description: "Admins can track the percentage completion of each station via their dashboard.
+Users will have to show their completed dashboard before they leave camp.", },
   {
     title: "Import",